Skip links

 Water Teams

-Upcoming Water Project Trips
+Upcoming Water Trips

-You can learn more about these trips by watching the video below and reading the FAQ that follows it.
 For more information about water teams and trips, or to let us know you’re interested in joining a water project team in the future, please contact Team Coordinator Ursula Devolin at udevolin@waterambassadorscanada.org.

 Frequently Asked Questions